 Generally, the turbocharger lasts as long as the engine and does not need to be replaced.
-However, the life of the turbocharger depends on different factors, so sometimes replacement or repair may be required.
+However, the life of the turbocharger depends on different factors, so sometimes, The turbo may require replacement or repair.

 How to prevent damage from a turbo?

-Thanks to the know-how of our partner garages, we know that most problems related to the turbocharger can be avoided with regular maintenance of your car.
-To prevent turbo failures, be sure to regularly change the engine to replace the oil and filter.
-Also be sure to check the engine oil level and clean the air filter.
-By doing this, you make sure that your turbocharger stays in good condition for as long as possible and you avoid early repairs or replacement.
+Thanks to the know-how of our partner garages, we know that You can avoid most problems related to the turbocharger with regular maintenance of your car.
+To prevent turbo failures, be sure to change the engine to replace the oil and filter regularly.
+Also, be sure to check the engine oil level and clean the air filter.
+By doing this, you make sure that your turbocharger stays in good condition for as long as possible, and you avoid early repairs or replacement.

 What are the most common problems?